samthedataman/PancakeSwap-Data-Pipeline-/README.md

 KPI's Retrieved :

-Name (Name of Token),
+1) Name (Name of Token)

-Symbol (Symbol of Token),
+2) Symbol (Symbol of Token)

-Price (Price of token in $USD),
+3) Price (Price of token in $USD)

-Price_BNB (Price of token denotated in BNB), Token_address (Address of Specific Token), Pancake_swap_time (time of request)
+4) Price_BNB (Price of token denotated in BNB)

+5) Token_address (Address of Specific Token)

+6) Pancake_swap_time (time of request)

-Future updates to this program will include the addition of more API's such as the BSC scan API to allow for dyamic address P/l updates and token holdings by holder.
-As well as coin market caps and total supply KPI's to be added in the near future.
+7) Future updates to this program will include the addition of more API's such as the BscScan API to allow for dyamic address P/l updates and token holdings by holder.As well as coinmarket caps and total supply KPI's to be added in the near future.

 Please note that the raw data coming from the uniswap api is not clean and data massaging was used to clean the raw data to present attrubutes such as token address by token.